dinowins/bleacher-report-clone/README.md

 # Bleacher Report Clone

-A clone of Bleacher Report's home page using HTML, CSS, and SASS.
+A clone of Bleacher Report's home page(www.bleacherreport.com) using HTML, CSS, and SASS.

 ## Getting Started